faizusmani/elicitation-using-automation-and-ai/README.md

 <img src='./Power_Automate_Cloud/Documentation/flow-detailed.svg' alt="Project Flow Diagram">

-### Description
+### <a id="PACLoud">Description</a>
 <ul>
-  <a id="PACLoud"><li>The 6 PDF files present in the folder '.PDFs\Train' were used to train the AI models 'Extract custom information from the document' (this model uses Azure Form Recognizer neural model under the hood) to extract 'Consolidated statement of profit or loss' table and 'Course of business operations' text paragraph.</li></a>
+<li>The 6 PDF files present in the folder '.PDFs\Train' were used to train the AI models 'Extract custom information from the document' (this model uses Azure Form Recognizer neural model under the hood) to extract 'Consolidated statement of profit or loss' table and 'Course of business operations' text paragraph.</li>
   <li>Another pre-trained AI model for Text translation was used to translate the information extracted in English from the previous step to some of the main languages of the countries where the ProCredit Group operates i.e. German, Ukrainian, Romanian, Bosnian, and Bulgarian.</li>
   <li>The whole process of picking up the PDF files then running the AI models on it and finally saving the results as CSVs was automated using Power Automate.</li>
   <li>Azure Board was also integrated into the Power Automate flow to create a Work Item with the necessary parameters whenever the flow gets executed.</li>